CARES Act Details

 - For those who do not have direct deposit, a check will be mailed to the student’s home address.

 Vanderbilt University has also received additional funding based upon Section 18004(c) of the CARES Act.
-Vanderbilt’s final Quarterly Budget and Expenditure Report, dated 10/30/2020, can be found here.
+Vanderbilt’s final Quarterly Budget and Expenditure Report, dated 10/30/2020 and amended on 03/23/2021, can be found here.